 As the gig economy progresses to include more high-skilled knowledge workers, the terms “consultant” and “advisor” are being mentioned more often when it comes to improving business processes and strategies.
 The two jobs are also often mistakenly lumped together as the same role, and while there are definite similarities, there are also distinct differences.

-Both advisors and consultants have in-depth knowledge of their specific expertise, but they address problems in different ways and work within a company’s organizational structure at different levels.
+Though both advisors and consultants have in-depth knowledge of their specific expertise, they address problems from different angles and work within a company’s organizational structure at different levels.

 An advisor’s role is that of a mentor or guide for a company’s leadership team.
-They work at a high-level to proactively identify the company’s opportunities or problems before they occur, and then strategize with the CEO and other C-suite executives to develop the right roadmaps for achieving success.
-Advisors typically work with a company on a long-term basis, which allows them to stay involved in tracking overall company goals and initiatives.
+They work at a high-level to proactively identify the company’s opportunities or problems before they occur and then strategize with the CEO or other C-suite executives to develop the right roadmaps for achieving success.
+Advisors typically work with a company on a long-term basis, which allows them to stay involved in tracking overall company progress on goals and initiatives.
 Rather than performing individual tasks, advisors provide information that helps leadership teams make smart decisions and encourages them to think critically about the issues at hand.

 The best leaders know that having the right people in place is crucial to running a successful organization.
 An effective CEO will want to surround himself with a team of advisors who can share their knowledge and guide the company through its most important decisions.
 That’s because executive advisors are not responsible for just one specific task, but rather work in a broad capacity to offer advice to the C-suite on strategic planning, business development, resource allocation, organizational development, and more.